AML Screening and Monitoring for UK Regulated Platforms

 Manual bank statement uploads create verification problems.
 Platforms receive unverified documents.
 Screenshot-based reviews lack authentication.
 PDF analysis cannot confirm transaction legitimacy.

 Ongoing monitoring becomes impossible without continuous data access.
-Money Laundering Regulations require businesses to scrutinize transactions throughout customer relationships.
+Money Laundering Regulations require businesses to scrutinise transactions throughout customer relationships.
 Manual processes cannot provide real-time visibility when transaction feeds depend on periodic uploads.

 Transaction pattern analysis fails when data arrives incomplete.
 Platforms need complete financial history showing fund movement.
 Manual collection creates gaps when users provide selective information.